Antibiotics are used to treat or prevent some types of bacterial infection. They work by killing bacteria or stopping them from growing.

 - liquid drinks

-Do not take antibiotics if you don't need too
+Do not take antibiotics if you do not need to

 Taking antibiotics when you do not need them can mean they will not work for you in the future.
 This is known as 'antibiotic resistance'.
 It is a big problem.